-As a general rule, if the lane is longer than 700 miles and you can ship it in a 53’ dry van, it is a potential candidate for intermodal conversion.
-Some lanes as short as 500 miles can even work.
+As a general rule, if the lane is longer than 500 miles and you can ship it in a 53’ dry van, it is a potential candidate for intermodal conversion.

 Getting an intermodal rate is free, so it’s always worth checking.